Table of Contents

 Steps to generate sosreport in Linux Rescue Mode

 I have written another article with the steps to boot into rescue mode in Linux using RHEL/CentOS 7 DVD.

-Now at the below screen instead of selecting “Continue“, we will manually mount the file system and generate sosreport.
+Now at the below screen instead of selecting “Continue“, we will manually mount the file system and generate sosreport in RedHat.
 So select “3” to “Skip to shell“.

 Activate Software RAID

 df command output to see if the dev, sys, proc filesystems are mounted under the existing installation environment

 /mnt/sysimage or not.
 If these directories are not by default mounted, then we must activate our RAID partitions to activate the filesystem.

 Scan the available raid devices and execute the below commands

 # mdadm --examine --scan # mdadm --assemble --scan

 Next verify the available logical volume.
 Now we can see all our logical volumes which are part of my node.